theseanything/civilservicelgbt.github.io/_posts/2020-04-15-digital-social.md

 preview: false
 published: true
 title: We held our first digital social...
-excerpt: 'Find out what happened at our first digital social and read the relections of the event organisers.'
+excerpt: 'Find out what happened at our first digital social and read the relections from the event organisers.'
 permalink: /2020/04/15/digital-social-blog
 image: /assets/images/posts/mailchimp.PNG
 ---